Edudeiko/Algorithms/Sprint-Challenge--Algorithms-master/Short-Answer/Algorithms_Answers.md

 **f == number of dropped + broken eggs is minimized**

-Binary search should work here:
+I would implement a Binary search:

 1 2 3 4 5 6 7 8 9

 ^       ^       ^